Jositett/form-weaver-project/docs/PRD.md

 ## 1. Executive Summary

 ### 1.1 Product Vision
-A powerful, embeddable form builder built on Cloudflare's global edge network, allowing SaaS companies and developers to integrate a no-code form creation tool directly into their applications with <50ms latency worldwide.
+A powerful, embeddable FormWeaver built on Cloudflare's global edge network, allowing SaaS companies and developers to integrate a no-code form creation tool directly into their applications with <50ms latency worldwide.
 Users can design forms with drag-and-drop, collect responses, and extend functionality with custom input elements.

 ### 1.2 Target Users
 - **Primary:** SaaS developers who need form building capabilities in their apps